-Given recent US executive orders regarding immigration, we expect longer than usual wait times for appointments this year.
-For the most up-to-date information related to immigration executive orders, make sure to visit BU’s International Students and Scholars Office (ISSO) website.
+For the most up-to-date news and information related to immigration executive orders, make sure to visit BU’s International Students and Scholars Office (ISSO) website.

 We understand that obtaining your visa is a stressful process, and we are here to help in any way possible.
-Please review the below information to better understand our process, and do not hesitate to email us with any questions you may have, or when you complete the below documents.
+Please review the below information to better understand our process, and do not hesitate to email us with any questions you may have.

 Immigration Documents Timelines

 |You complete all immigration documents*||One week at minimum|

 |Your I-20 or DS-2019 is processed and mailed to you||One month|

 |You receive the I-20 or DS-2019||One week from mailing, at most|

 Please also note that you can apply for your visa up to 120 days before your program start date.
 You will be unable to make an appointment at your embassy or consulate until you have the I-20 in hand.
 Similarly, you should not arrange a flight to Boston until you have your I-20 and know what day you will be allowed to enter the country.

 For more details on the three types of documentation we need before we can issue your I-20 or DS-2019, continue reading below.
 All documents can be uploaded through the Applicant Gateway.
 Please email us if you have any technical difficulties.

 In order for BU to issue you the proper immigration documents, we need information from you.
 The completed International Student Data Form (ISDF) provides us with that.
 All international students must complete the ISDF, even if their visa is being sponsored by an organization other than Boston University.